mlim1972/llm-test/README.md

 streamlit run chat.py
 ```

+## Notebook Information
+This project is divided into different notebooks for each access and learning topics.
+Below is further description of each notebook:

+### DuckDB Notebooks
+[DuckDB](https://duckdb.org/) is a embedded relational database build from the ground up to assist in data analytic.
+It is one of the fastest DB project for it's speed and flexibility.
+Think of DuckDB as a more robust [SQLite](https://www.sqlite.org/).

+- DuckDBAI.ipynb.
+This notebook uses [llama.cpp](https://github.com/ggerganov/llama.cpp) for local inference against a local gguf model.
+You need to download the DuckDB-NSQL-7B-v0.1-q8_0.gguf model so this notebook can load it.
+The [setup.sh](./setup.sh) ensure you have all the necessary files and virtual environment ready to run all notebooks.
+This notebook queries a csv file using text to SQL prompting.
+- DuckDBAI2.ipynb.
+This notebook uses Ollama with the duckdb-nsql:7b-q8_0 model.
+This is similar DuckDBAI.ipynb but instead of a local inference, it uses Ollama.

+### Pandas Notebook
+The Pandas notebook uses a library called [PandasAI](https://docs.pandas-ai.com/en/latest/LLMs/llms/) to query a csv file using text to SQL and the Pandas library.
+Both DuckDB and Pandas notebook objective is show how we can use LLMs to query a DB (CSV file) using text to SQL prompting.

+### Langchain Notebooks
+The Langchain notebooks are example using langchain for document retrieval and RAG.

+- Langchain-Wikipedia.ipynb.
+This notebook shows an example of retrieving Wikipedia results and answering questions from the results.
+- Langchain-ChromaDB.ipynb.
+This notebook is an example of RAG.
+It uses an embedding model to create embeddings from documents.
+ChromaDB is used as the Vector Store and finally, it uses Ollama (and other providers) to respond to users inquiries.

 # Ollama
 Some tests are using Ollama to run local models.
 Instructions to install Ollama can be found at [https://ollama.com/](https://ollama.com/) with the following models:
 - llama3:8b-instruct-q8_0
+- duckdb-nsql:7b-q8_0
 - nomic-embed-text:latest

 # Limitations